 Nancy Agabian is the author of Princess Freak, (Beyond Baroque Books)a collection of autobiographical poems and performance texts, and Me as her again: True Stories of an Armenian Daughter (Aunt Lute Books) amemoir about the influence of her Armenian family's history on her coming-of-age.
 Me as her again was honored as a Lambda Literary Award finalist for LGBT Nonfiction and shortlisted for a Saroyan International Prize.
 A Fulbright scholar to Armenia for 2006-07, she is currently working ona nonfiction novel on the influences of nationalism, corruption, and family on personal freedom in post-Soviet Armenia.
 Nancy is also a performance artist and has presented her work internationally.
 Her research interests include cultural identity, national identity, LGBT issues, feminist issues, and development in post-Soviet nations.
-She also teaches writing at Queens College, and she has taught community writing workshops with women in Armenia and multicultural groups in Queens, New York, where she lives.
+She also teaches writing at Heightening Stories, the series of socially-engaged, community-based workshops she founded in 2012 in Jackson Heights, Queens, where she lives.

 B.A.
 Studio Art, Wellesley College, 1990 M.F.A.
 Writing, Columbia University, 2003

 In February 2016, Nancy Agabian's novel manuscript, The Fear of Large and Small Nations was selected as a finalist for the 2016 PEN/Bellwether Prize for Socially Engaged Fiction.